 The first permanent motion VR theater in the US opened in July 2022.
 Yosemite VR is located in Oakhurst, CA, just off the main road leading to an entrance to Yosemite National Park.

 The flagship VR film, Yosemite Experience, includes views of the park’s natural environment from perspectives unique even for veteran hikers and climbers.
 The multi-sensory experience gives an understanding of the park’s rich history, size, and grandeur, enriching an actual trip.

 Yosemite Experience was made possible by CityLights Production and the VR chair manufacturer Positron.
 The experience was digitally rendered and choreographed from thousands of images, combined with 360-degree turns, multiple scents, and moving air currents to fully immerse viewers in the captivating educational experience.

 Lucky owners of VR headsets can enjoy an immersive home cinema experience alone and with friends.
 VR movie apps like Bigscreen, Plex VR, or a custom-themed movie distribution app developed by Onix make watching movies, TV series, and other video content truly engrossing.

 Users can view and share their favorite content in beautiful spaces while actually sitting on their couch.
 The home movie theater experience is complete with a virtual cinema lobby, sitting next to other moviegoers, and even virtual popcorn, but without any distractions or interruptions.

 This can be a successful business model.
 The developer can market this app to broad audiences, use it as a promotional tool for 2D movies, and generate revenue as the market expands.

-For film companies, it provides a new opportunity to distribute their movies to global audiences at a lower cost than at physical theaters, without any safety and pandemic-related restrictions, etc., and access audiences who wouldn’t go to the movies otherwise.
+For film companies, it provides a new opportunity to distribute their movies to global audiences at a lower cost than at physical theaters, without any safety and health-related restrictions, etc., and access audiences who wouldn’t go to the movies otherwise.